Are you in the process of constructing a new commercial building? Well, a great office building is

 Product settling: Your aim should be to find an insulation material that does not settle as its thermal performance can be sustained for the life of the building.
 Mineral wool and fiberglass batts do not settle, thus most ideal in this context.

 UV stability: You want an insulation option that is UV stable.
 Mineral wool insulation and fiberglass insulation are highly UV stable, which means that they neither shrink nor experience thermal performance loss when exposed to UV rays.

 At Pure Eco Inc, we can help minimize heat flow out of your new building and boost your building’s energy efficiency by installing fiberglass insulation and cellulose insulation.
-These two options are extremely durable, thus will offer great value for your money.
+These two options are extremely durable,

 2. Acoustic/Sound Insulation

 Also referred to as soundproofing, acoustic insulation includes methods of minimizing the transfer of sound from one room to another.
 Besides reducing sound leakage from/to adjacent rooms, soundproofing also helps to improve sound within an acoustically insulated room.
 This means that insulation can help building occupants create acoustically sound settings, where they can take advantage of a peaceful space, or turn up the volume without disturbing their co-workers.

 Mineral wool insulation and fiberglass insulation can give your new building an edge by attaining a high level of sound control between floors and ceilings, between interior rooms, and from exterior sources.
 When choosing a sound insulation product, you should pay attention to the Noise Reduction Coefficient (NRC) and Sound Transmission Class (STC) ratings.